sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ### Code Along: `upto`

-In our `pry` consoles, let's enter:
+In our `ruby.rb` file, let's enter:

 ```ruby
 1.upto(10) do |i|